 - Upgrade your bathroom fixtures.
 From faucets to door handles to lighting, upgrading your bathroom fixtures can go a long way in making your bathroom seem more modern.

 - Do a tub-to-shower conversion.
-If your bathtub looks outdated or isn’t working for your family, a tub-to-shower bathroom conversion from Watters and Bath Planet can give your bathroom a whole new look in as little as one day.
+If your bathtub looks outdated or isn’t working for your family, a tub-to-shower bathroom conversion from Watters can give your bathroom a whole new look in as little as one day.
 The new shower unit is custom-designed to fit right over your existing bath unit for an easy, no-stress upgrade.

 Whatever your lifestyle or specific needs, a bathroom remodel can help you get the most use and joy out of the space.
 If you’re ready to start designing the bathroom of your dreams and add value to your home, let’s chat.